 Do the same exercise with only fractions.

-(Suggestion: do small groups of 4-5 students before doing it with the class)
+(Suggestion: do this activity with small groups of four to five students before doing it with the class)

 Discuss different ways to compare fractions (common denominator, convert to decimal, or other student strategies).